shadycut/shadycut-website/templates/README.md

 The first update is `updates/from-first-file-to-first-real-edit.html`.
 Its publication date defaults to September 16, 2026.
-Its temporary hero reuses `assets/home/home-game-banner.jpg`, not a product screenshot.
+Its temporary hero uses `updates/ShadyCut-Cover.jpg`, not a product screenshot.
 Replace the page's image source when final artwork is ready, and update the dimensions and alt text.